Away With The Steiners

 It is easy to buy tickets for the Taj Mahal online or from your accommodation in Agra.

 Online tickets can be purchased up to seven days in advance.
 However, it is also fine to arrange with your accommodation host once you arrive in Agra.
-We have always purchased tickets the day before visiting the Taj Mahal.

-Is there a dress code for visiting the Taj Mahal?
+Is There a Dress Code for Visiting the Taj Mahal?

-There is no dress code for visiting the Taj Mahal.
 The Taj Mahal is not an active place of worship, so no special clothing rules are upheld.
 Though as with all public places in India you should dress modestly.
-In general, India is a conservative country, and it is respectful to dress accordingly.

 Wearing modest clothes covering your shoulders and knees is recommended for visiting the Taj Mahal.